INVOLAB-AD/MUBS/README.md

 # MUBS_Drone_Design
-It is the schematic design of the small microcontroller chip and of MUBS drones The main components of the chip are.
+It is the schematic design of the small microcontroller chip and of MUBS drones \n The main components of the chip are.
 1.ATTINY85U
 2.MALE USB PORT